 - Screenshots of software products, websites etc (including Youtube screenshots etc) are usually covered under the Fair Dealings exception of the copyright law, i.e. authors can use it even if they do not own the copyright or have a license, but you still need to provide the full source and the screenshot must relate to the content of the article.
 Do not use the screenshot if there is proprietary / private information on it (black out usernames etc)

-As TOC image we can also use a figure from the JMIR article.
+A figure from the JMIR article can also be used for the TOC image.
 In that case, we assume it is created by the author and licensed under our standard license (cc-by).
 You do not have to add this information to the figure caption.
-Please enter proofreading comment or file a ticket with firstname.lastname@example.org if you want to use and existing figure or if you want the JMIR production editor to identify a TOC image.
+Please enter proofreading comment or file a ticket with firstname.lastname@example.org if you want to use an existing figure or if you want the JMIR production editor to identify a TOC image.

 Note that the image description and the copyright/license information will be displayed at the bottom of a TOC image if the user clicks on the magnifying glass of a TOC image (see screenshot below).